 The New Year often means new promises: lose weight, get in shape, clean up the attic, free up time to spend with your kids, organize the millions of digital photos and videos of your kids.

 But a new year is an ideal time to take stock of how we are living our lives, evaluate our intentions and our actions.
-It's also the perfect time to give your family a nature makeover—to bring more nature into your family’s habits and start the new year (and new decade) off right.
+It's also the perfect time to give your family a nature makeover—to bring more nature into your family’s habits and start the new year off right.

 Despite all the research that tells parents how good it is for their children to spend time playing outside, kids are spending more time indoors than ever before.
 So make this year one bursting with nature with a foolproof plan.
 Get nature in any way you can whether it be regular daily time or short bursts or indoor nature.